funkichain/docs/packages/frontend/docs/tutorials/deploy-sm-using-thirdweb.md

 description: ""
 ---

 [Thirdweb](https://thirdweb.com/) is a powerful development framework that enables you to integrate web3 functionality into your applications.
-This tutorial will guide you through using the [thirdweb CLI](https://portal.thirdweb.com/cli) to deploy a smart contract on the FunkiSepolia.
+This tutorial will guide you through using the [thirdweb CLI](https://portal.thirdweb.com/cli) to deploy a smart contract on the FunkiDevnet.

 ---